Get answers to common questions around compatibility, installation, and support for Windows 10 Enterprise.

 How will people in my organization adjust to using Windows 10 Enterprise after upgrading from Windows 7 or Windows 8.1?

-How does Windows 10 help people work with applications and data across a variety of devices?
+How does Windows 10 help people work with applications and data across various devices?

 The desktop experience in Windows 10 has been improved to provide a better experience for people that use a traditional mouse and keyboard.
 Key changes include: